qian256/HoloLensARToolKit/ARToolKitUWP/README.md

 - ARICP.lib
 - ARMulti.lib

-Therefore, this wrapper is capable of detecting single-pattern markers and multi-pattern markers.
-NFT (Natural Feature Marker) is not supported right now, because of its various unsatisfied dependencies on UWP.
+Therefore, this wrapper is capable of detecting single-pattern markers and multi-pattern markers. **NFT (Natural Feature Marker) is not supported right now**, because of its various unsatisfied dependencies on UWP.

 ## Exported APIs
 The exported functions from this dll are listed in ```ARToolKitUWP.h```.